 It is important to note that even if there is no specific parenting order dealing with international travel, when parenting orders are in place or parenting proceedings are pending it is an offence for a parent to take the child out of Australia without the other parent’s consent or the court’s permission.

-In cases where one parent fears that a child will be taken out of the country, Urgent Legal Action needs to be taken and SS Lawyers can get appropriate orders and measures taken to ensure there is no foul play.
+In cases where one parent fears that a child will be taken out of the country, Urgent Legal Action needs to be taken and Shore Lawyers Five dock can get appropriate orders and measures taken to ensure there is no foul play.
 If your child is at risk of being taken overseas, don’t delay as its extremely difficult to pursue people overseas, act now and contact us immediately.

 The Family Law Act 1975 sets out the general principles the court considers when deciding financial disputes after the breakdown of a marriage or a de facto relationship.
 The general principles are the same, regardless of whether the parties were in a marriage or a de facto relationship, and are based on: